-More fundamentally, the unfair dismissal regime in Guernsey identifies capability (which includes performance) as a potentially fair reason for dismissal.
-A dismissal on capability grounds will, however, generally only be fair as long as the employer can demonstrate that a full and fair procedure has been followed (see the section on Corrective Action) below.
+More fundamentally, the unfair dismissal regimes in both Jersey and Guernsey identify capability (which includes performance) as a potentially fair reason for dismissal.
+A dismissal on capability grounds will, however, generally only be fair as long as the employer can demonstrate that a full and fair procedure has been followed (see the section on Corrective Action below).